Hand, Wrist and Elbow

 - FLAGSTAFF –Dr. Mark Mellinger, Dr. Peter Gibson and physician assistant Amanda Matje, PA-C coordinate care for patients in Flagstaff

-- PRESCOTT VALLEY – Dr. Mellinger and Jamie Pearson, PA-C care for patients in the Prescott Valley clinic (3200 Windsong Drive in the Windsong Medical Plaza).
+- PRESCOTT VALLEY – Dr. Mark Mellinger, Dr. Scott Gibson and Jamie Pearson, PA-C care for patients in the Prescott Valley clinic.

 Hand, Wrist, and Elbow Medical Team